minhtrangvy/FlaskDemo/README.md

 This app is a movie app!
 Read more about the actual purpose of the app in index.html, once you've spun up the local server.

 ## Instructions
+This app works with Python2.7
+1. Start a env for this project if you don't already have one: `virtualenv venv` and source it `source venv/bin/activate`
+1. Install all the things `pip install -r requirements.txt` (uninstall by doing `virtualenv --clear venv` if Flask thinks it's using Python 3 and reinstall using `pip` which should be for Python2.7
 1. You need the correct Twilio Auth token.
 It should look something like `21xxxxxxxxxxxxxxxxxxxxxxxxxxxxxx`.
 Set it to the `AUTH_TOKEN` environment variable.
 1. `export FLASK_APP=gaproject`
 1. Then run `flask run`